lerna/lerna/README.md

 each package.

-This flag can be combined with `--skip-git` to _just_ update versions and dependencies, without comitting, tagging, pushing or publishing.
+This flag can be combined with `--skip-git` to _just_ update versions and dependencies, without committing, tagging, pushing or publishing.

 > Only update versions and dependencies; don't actually publish (this only affects publish).